Welcome to G403.co, my name is Gabriel and I will be your host for this journey into insanity.

 I am formerly a dev-op for Go MAD Thinking, where I developed software as well maintained infrastructure.

-I suffer badly from chronic side project syndrome (CSPS), currently building Slim API, a set of command line tools for generating API endpoints/mvc architecture on top of Slim using Symfony’s console component.
-I help where I can with maintenance on the Slim PHP framework.
+I had previously suffered quite badly from chronic side project syndrome (CSPS), producing tonnes of projects no-one used .
+Slim API, a set of command line tools for generating API endpoints/mvc architecture on top of Slim using Symfony’s console component.
+I helped where I could with maintenance on the Slim PHP framework.
 I also built DOM, a front end for working with Digital Ocean’s v2 API, though with the new team functionality in DO it’s not needed so much.

-My main languages are PHP/RoR with oodles of jQuery, AngularJS, Bootstrap and Dojo JS as well.
+My main languages are currently NodeJS/TS, with previous heavy experience in PHP/RoR with oodles of jQuery, AngularJS, Bootstrap and Dojo JS as well.

 I’m a graduate of De Montfort University, gaining a 1st class degree with Honours in Software Engineering.